Long Hair in Three Stages: Critical reception

 Long Hair in Three Stages was released to very positive reviews from music critics.
 Alternative Press said the album "reaffirms an ideal: that there's still more to be done with electric guitars."
 German magazine Musikexpress rated the album a score of five out of seven.
-Peter Margasask of The Chicago Reader called the album "a stunning debut" which proves "that noise can be more than just a racket."
+Peter Margasask of the Chicago Reader called the album "a stunning debut" which proves "that noise can be more than just a racket."
 Skin Graft Records themselves acknowledged the critical acclaim on their website.
 The band soon found themselves flying Coach to Deutschland for a European tour.
 The extensive six-week tour spanned twelve countries and included a Peel Session for John Peel's BBC Radio show.
 It was followed by the release of "The Wanderer" non-album single in 1996.

 Retrospective reception to the album has been similarly favorable.
 Todd Lamb of SF Weekly called it a "noisy classic."
 Nick Hutchings of The Quietus commented that the album was "difficult yet rewarding."
 Scott McGaughey of Perfect Sound Forever said that "the best moments occur when the two guitars meet and then quickly fall back into their individual spaces.
 Maple began racking up Captain Beefheart comparisons, but simply calling them "Beefheart-ish" doesn't do their sound justice.
 U.S. Maple's music is even more vicious and frightening than Beefheart's."
 Spin said the album "defined their chaotic vibe."
-Nitsuh Abebe of Allmusic rated the album four stars out of five and said it is "nothing short of stunning," and commented that "the record's finest moments come when the slanted attack and fractured composition converge to simulate something approaching a conventional song," highlighting "Letter to ZZ Top" as an example and concluding that "between these off-kilter constructions and the group's even more off-kilter deconstructions, a truly amazing record is created, one that combines hard-edged, "whiskey, no chaser" rock with exceptionally intelligent slants and fractures.
+Nitsuh Abebe of AllMusic said that the album is "nothing short of stunning," and commented that "the record's finest moments come when the slanted attack and fractured composition converge to simulate something approaching a conventional song," highlighting "Letter to ZZ Top" as an example and concluding that "between these off-kilter constructions and the group's even more off-kilter deconstructions, a truly amazing record is created, one that combines hard-edged, "whiskey, no chaser" rock with exceptionally intelligent slants and fractures.